jgaa/VikingGTD/README.md

 I realized that this "GTD" methodology may actually work.
 I tried it in my own "lite" version, and it did in fact work.
 Then I make a simple Android App (VikingGTD in Google Play) - and it radically changed my productivity and almost removed stress from my life.
+No it's about time to make the real thing!

 There are already several good GTD applications available, but none that 100% filled my needs.
 So that is what I want to accomplish here: